Ninth Circuit Upholds Law Against Misleading Anti-Abortion Ads

 Noting that the city explained in its ordinance that it would ultimately have to pay for more invasive and expensive medical procedures for indigent women whose abortions were delayed by visiting centers like First Resort, the court found that San Francisco’s ordinance is “rationally related” to its interests.

 “This is an excellent decision for women who don’t appreciate being lied to about their health care,” former San Francisco Deputy City Attorney Erin Bernstein said in an interview Tuesday.
-Bernstein represented the city in arguments to the Ninth Circuit last November.
+Bernstein represented San Francisco in arguments to the Ninth Circuit last November.

 Bernstein now is senior deputy city attorney for Oakland, which passed a similar ordinance last year.

-Tashima found that the majority’s reasoning that the ordinance at issue is not pre-empted by the false advertising law is “at best, sketchy.”
+However, Senior U.S. Circuit Judge A. Wallace Tashima concurred in part but was dubitante about the panel’s finding that the ordinance is not preempted by California’s false advertising law.

-He continued: “Because I do not believe that this analysis can bear the weight it is asked to shoulder, I am unpersuaded that the Ordinance is not preempted by the FAL.
-The question of whether the Ordinance is preempted by the FAL is an open and important one.
-Because the California case law gives no clear answer to this question, I would certify the question to the California Supreme Court, see Cal.
-R. Ct.
-8.548, rather than make an educated guess at the answer, as the majority does here.”
+Calling the majority’s reasoning “at best, sketchy,” Tashima suggested that the question be certified for consideration by the California Supreme Court.

-First Resort cited Tashima’s concurrence and doubt in suggesting that the case may not be over.
+Noting Tashima’s hesitance, First Resort’s board hinted that the case may not yet be over.

 “Judge Tashima noted there is already state law that protects consumers against false advertising,” the board said in its statement.
 “We see strong grounds for further review by the full Ninth Circuit or U.S. Supreme Court and will be considering all options.”